Kubernetes Monitoring: Golden Signals of Service Health and Performance

 Figure 2.
 Service-level KPIs in the AOC

-Saturation Tracked Based on Network & Infrastructure KPIs
+Saturation Based on Network & Infrastructure KPIs

 Many application health issues are rooted in problems related to the underlying network or infrastructure.
 These include issues being experienced by the cloud provider.
 Out of the golden signals, Saturation is a signal which is related to the underlying infrastructure.
 Saturation is measured by looking at infrastructure metrics such as Disk I/O, Network I/O and System Memory.

 Figure 3.
-Infrastructure metrics in the AOC
+System metrics in the AOC

 The AOC also allows you to look at network flows including TCP retransmission rates, connection drops, round-trip-times and out-of-order packet counts.
 If your cloud provider is having issues (say a networking issue in the datacenter or VMs being overloaded), network packets will start getting dropped.
 By tracking the average TCP retransmissions per second and TCP out-of-order packets per second, you can quickly identify this issue.
 Figure 4 shows how network flows are presented in the AOC.